Montage Hotels & Resorts: Properties

-View of the pool at Montage Laguna Beach.
+View of the pool at Montage Laguna Beach in 2026.

-Montage Hotels and Resorts currently manages fourteen hotels in the United States and Mexico under the Montage brand and Pendry brand.
+Montage Hotels & Resorts currently manages fourteen hotels in the United States and Mexico under the Montage brand and Pendry brand.
 The hotels also have a residential portion which can include single-family homes, condos or villas.
 Each of the hotels also contain a luxury spa called "Spa Montage," with the spa at Montage Laguna Beach receiving the first ever 5 Star Spa award.
-As of 2022, it operates 14 properties in the United States and Mexico, with 7 of those properties under its Pendry Hotels and Resorts brand.
+As of 2026, it operates 14 properties in the United States and Mexico, with eight of those properties under its Pendry Hotels and Resorts brand.

 Montage Laguna Beach

 Montage Laguna Beach is the flagship hotel of the Montage Hotels & Resorts brand.
 The hotel is built in the Craftsman style and is located directly adjacent to the Pacific Ocean and just south of downtown of Laguna Beach.
 It contains 250 rooms, 60 of which are suites, 37 beach bungalows, and Montage branded residences.
 It's built on 30 acres and incorporates artwork from William Wendt and Edgar Alwin Payne.
 Montage Laguna Beach has been in operation since 2003.
 Montage Laguna Beach was purchased by a Chicago real estate investment trust in 2015 for $360 million.
 It changed ownership again later in 2015 when the REIT (Strategic Hotels & Resorts) was purchased by The Blackstone Group for $6 billion.
 It sold again in 2022 to billionaire Tilman Fertitta.